-A photograph of the Marijuana Product inside packaging; and The name of the Product Manufacturer that produced the MarijuanaProduct.

-(b) Photographs submitted shall be electronic files in a JPEG format with a minimum photo resolution of 640 x 480 and print resolution of 300 DPI.
-Photographs shall be against a white background.
+3. The name of the Product Manufacturer that produced the Marijuana Product. (b) Photographs submitted shall be electronic files in a JPEG format with a minimum photographs shall be against resolution of 640 x 480 and print resolution of 300 DPL.
+Photographs shall be against